megseekosh/everyday_CI/README.md

 * `everyday_CI.Rmd` - main results markdown; also contains explanatory code to process .its files (but note that .its files are not shared publicly so that code chunk is for presentation purposes only)

+* `supp_III.Rmd` - results markdown to successfully replicate results after removing the child who was implanted at 45 mos (outlier)

 # manuscript and figures

-* `everyday_CI_notAnon.pdf` - main manuscript including appendix with audiological information
+* `everyday_CI_Anon.pdf` - main manuscript including appendices with audiological information

+* `supp_materialsI.pdf` - supplementary materials with additional information about household composition

-* `supp_materials_notAnon.pdf` - supplementary materials to explore timing of vocal contingency
+* `supp_materialsII.pdf` - supplementary materials to explore timing of vocal contingency

+* `supp_materialsIII.pdf` - supplementary materials to replicate modeling results after removing child with activation age of 45 mos

 * `figures/` - directory containing figures found in manuscript